tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ### !_admin

-This notebook purpose is to contain the `task template` and the optional master `admin note`.
+This notebook purpose is to contain the `project template` and the optional master `admin note`.

 ### !_log